eoinkelly/notes/hashicorp-vault.md

     * secrets do not have to exist before they are read
     * an AWS backend can read/write IAM policies and access tokens
     * a SQL backend might read/write data from your enterprise's secrets DB
-* vault can be clever about autmatically generating secrets for you when you "read" from a particular backend e.g. the AWS backend might query IAM to get a temporary credentials for your script
+* vault can be clever about automatically generating secrets for you when you "read" from a particular backend e.g. the AWS backend might query IAM to get a temporary credentials for your script
 * authentication